Mason Jar Hydroponics: A Low-Cost Starter System

 Learning Opportunities for Kids

-This is also a great introduction to controlled-environment agriculture and innovative food systems — themes we explore further in our Urban Innovations page.
+This is also a great introduction to controlled-environment agriculture and innovative food systems — themes we explore further in our Urban Innovation page.

 For younger learners, hands-on plant investigations can also be found on the Junior Naturalist page.